MJKWoolnough/limage/README.md

 }
 ```

-TextDatum is a collection of styling for a single piece of text
+TextDatum is a collection of styling for a single piece of text.